developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-3/guide/about/index.md

 product: EMDK For Xamarin
 productversion: '2.3'
 ---
-The EMDK for Xamarin provides developers with a comprehensive set of tools to easily create powerful line of business applications for Android enterprise mobile computing devices while retaining their C# skills and tools.
-The EMDK for Xamarin includes class libraries, sample applications with source code, as well as all of the associated documentation to help your applications take full advantage of what Zebra Technologies devices have to offer.
+The EMDK for Xamarin provides developers with a comprehensive set of tools to easily create powerful line of business applications for Android enterprise mobile computing devices using their C# skills and tools.
+The EMDK for Xamarin includes class libraries, sample applications with source code, and all of the associated documentation for building applications take full advantage of what Zebra devices have to offer.

 ## Devices Supported
 EMDK for Xamarin has been designed to work with all Zebra mobile computers running Android.